 Those examples above are great bullet points that would be perfect to add to a resume’s experience section - or even as a top highlight in your resume summary or objective statement.

 Just remember this: Your first display of communication skills is when you hand in your cover letter and resume (and job application, perhaps).

-Your grammar skills, writing, and storytelling are immediately tested, so if you want to make a great first impression regarding your communication skills, make sure you know how to write a resume and cover letter correctly.
+Your grammar skills, writing, and storytelling are immediately tested, so if you want to make a great first impression regarding your communication skills, make sure you know how to write a good resume and a good over letter.